Nonlinear Dynamical Friction from the Doppler-Shifted Equilibrium Memory Kernel: Doppler-Shifted Fluctuation-Dissipation Theorem

 \section{Doppler-Shifted Fluctuation-Dissipation Theorem}

-We begin by establishing the general statistical mechanical framework that links non-equilibrium transport to equilibrium fluctuations.
+We begin by establishing the general statistical mechanical framework that links non-equilibrium dissipation to equilibrium fluctuations.
 Our focus in this section is general and applies to any macroscopic variable.
-We will demonstrate that the dissipative forces in this driven state are not new dynamical entities, but rather kinematic transformations of the bath's inherent equilibrium noise.
+We will demonstrate that the dissipative forces in this driven state are not new dynamical entities, but rather kinematic transformations of the inherent equilibrium noise of the bath.
 This derivation rests on two theoretical pillars: first, that the linear response function of the medium is invariant under Galilean transformations (Sec. \ref{subsec:galilean}), and second, that this invariance permits a kinematic (Doppler-shifted) extension of the FDT (Sec. \ref{subsec:kinematic}).